billypapas/Structured-Programming/README.md

 # Structured-Programming
-this my mock exer of Structured Programming
+this is mock exer of Structured Programming